 2. “Don’t solicit reviews from customers in bulk.”

-Birdeye’s Review Request Adjustments for Google Review Policy
+Birdeye’s review request adjustments for Google Review Policy

 We’ve updated all of our review templates and settings to comply with Google review policy and google reviews guidelines.